yiorgosynkl/label-ranking/README.md

 # label-ranking

-A repo containing the code of my thesis.
+A repo containing the resources of my thesis.

 ## abstract